Skip to main content

 Material switches

-Material switches are a very powerful feature within Innobrix because it impacts the complete look and feel of a Home.
-For material switches, you need 3 things:
+Material switches are a powerful feature because they affect the entire look and feel of a home.
+You need three things for a material switch:

-1. A source material: the material that is on an element(s) that you want to swap.
+1. A source material: the material currently on the element(s) you want to replace

-2. A target material: the material that will take the place of the source material on the element
+2. A target material: the material that should replace the source material on the element

-3. An option: the option to establish or activate the exchange
+3. An option: the option that triggers the switch

-Target materials can come from Revit, but also created by uploading textures not in the textures panel, but rather in the Materials panel.
+Target materials can come from Revit, but you can also create them yourself by uploading textures directly to the Materials panel instead of the Textures panel.

 STEP 13

-For this step, it is necessary to create three options that we will use with a material change.
+For this step you need three options that we will use in a material switch.

 • Storvik